Tonylaats/Nuzlocke-Progress/Progress.md

 * Boennie and Potplantje became lvl 17.

 **Galar Mine**
-* Caught a Roggenrola at lvl 14 and named it 'Stuk Steen'.
+* Caught a Roggenrola at lvl 14 and named it 'Steen'.
 Became lvl 18
 * Fogel became lvl 18.
 Evolved into Corvisquire.
 * Boennie and Potplantje became lvl 19.
 * Klonkie and Wurmpie became lvl 18.

 ### Day 2
 **Route 4**
+* Caught a Wooloo at lvl 15 and named it Shaun.
+* Potplantje became lvl 21.
+Evolved into Gloom and further into Vileplume.
+* Boenni and Wurmpie became lvl 21.
+* Klonkie, Fogel and Steen became lvl 20.

+**Turffield**
+* Beat the gym using Boenni and Wurmpie.
+* Boenni became lvl 23.
+Wurmpie became lvl 22.

+**Route 5**
+* Caught a Dewpider at lvl 17 and named it 'Sphydero'.
+Became lvl
+*